harmannkibue/golang-gin-clean-architecture/README.md

 This is where all the main objects are created.
 Dependency injection occurs through the "New ..." constructors (see Dependency Injection).
 This technique allows us to layer the application using the [Dependency Injection](#dependency-injection) principle.
-This makes the business logic independent from other layers.
+This makes the business logic independent of other layers.

 Next, we start the server and wait for signals in _select_ for graceful completion.
 If `app.go` starts to grow, you can split it into multiple files.